RomiRand/PoapArtBot/README.md

 Feel free to report issues and/or help developing.__

 ## Installation
-At the moment this is hardcoded for the ongoing weekly sandbox canvas.
 For now you'll need to use a terminal, I'll try to explain everything in detail.
 ### Prerequisites
 - Open a terminal:
   - Linux: hit `CTRL + SHFT + T`